Age old question: How to mix modern and traditional decorating styles

 Pick a mood

-This New York space is going for a "clean and simple" look, but it's layered between modern and traditional. the wooden headboard is antique, while the minimal floating nightstand is a custom contemporary production.
+This New York space is going for a "clean and simple" look, but it's layered between modern and traditional.
+The wooden headboard is antique, while the minimal floating nightstand is a custom contemporary production.
 The Mid Century style Arne Jacobson sconce is juxtaposed against a patina-rich planter.
 Design: Laura Gottwald / Photo: courtesy of IdS/R Architecture

 Art Deco is the theme of a New York Pre-War entryway, with a cluster of 1940s English mirrors and a 1980s Deco Revival console shelf.
 Design: Time & Place Interiors

-Unify with color
+Unify with a color scheme

 Jewel tones enrich a powder room through an eclectic mix: 17th Century Italian limestone basin sink, Mid Century mirror, Moroccan zellige tiles, and contemporary lighting.
 Design: Reath Design / Photo: Laure Joliet